FrankReiser/ReiserRT_FlyingPhasor/README.md

 ![Figure 2](graphics/figure2.svg)

 As can be seen, we have in excess of 300 dB of spur free dynamic range.
 This seems phenomenal but, how does this compare to the legacy method?
-In order to compare, we use utility 'streamLegacyPhasorGen' program included with the project, using the same parameters.
+In order to compare, we will use the 'streamLegacyPhasorGen' utility program included with the project, using the same parameters.
 This data is plotted below:

 Figure 3 - Example Legacy Generator Power Spectrum Data